Christopher-DSA/SQL-Project/QA.md

 SELECT COUNT(DISTINCT full_visitor_id) AS total_unique_visitors
 FROM cleaned_all_sessions;
 ```
+To summarize: This first risk area is duplicate data.

+A second risk area is incorrectly formatted data, for example.

 QA Process:
 Describe your QA process and include the SQL queries used to execute it.